2013 Football League Cup final: Swansea City

 Swansea City received a bye into the second round as one of the thirteen Premier League clubs not involved in European competition.
 They were drawn against Championship side Barnsley at the Liberty Stadium.
 Swansea won 3–1 after a 24th-minute opener from Danny Graham and two second-half goals from Luke Moore.

 Swansea's third round opponents were Crawley Town.
 Played at the Broadfield Stadium, Michu put Swansea one goal ahead in the 27th minute.
 Josh Simpson and Hope Akpan put Crawley 2–1 ahead after 62 minutes.
 Graham levelled the tie in the 74th minute with header from a Dwight Tiendalli cross.
 Garry Monk scored an injury-time winner from a corner kick for Swansea.
 The match finished 3–2 and Swansea progressed to the fourth round.

 Swansea were paired with cup holders Liverpool at Anfield in the fourth round draw.
 Chico Flores put Swansea in the lead and Nathan Dyer scored a second goal for Swansea from a cross across the six-yard line from Pablo Hernández.
 Luis Suárez scored one goal for Liverpool, but a counterattack from Swansea led to a third goal for Swansea from Jonathan de Guzmán in the 90th minute.

 Swansea were drawn against Championship side Middlesbrough in the quarter-final.
 The only goal of the game came in the 82nd minute, after Middlesbrough defender Seb Hines headed the ball into his own net.

 Swansea played Chelsea in the semi-final, with the first leg at Stamford Bridge.
 Michu scored in the 39th minute to give Swansea the lead, following a defensive error from Branislav Ivanović.
 A second mistake from Ivanović allowed Danny Graham to double Swansea's lead in the 90th minute; the match ended 2–0.

 The second leg was played at Swansea's Liberty Stadium.
 While Michu had the best opportunity to score in the 9th minute, the game finished 0–0 (2–0 on aggregate) and Swansea advanced to the final.
 In the 80th minute, there was an incident between a ball boy and Chelsea player Eden Hazard.
 Replays showed that the ball boy was shielding the ball from Hazard in an attempt to waste time.
 Hazard then kicked the ball out from under the boy, prompting referee Chris Foy to show him a red card for violent conduct.

+Pre-match

+Before the match, it was announced that the English national anthem "God Save the Queen" would not be played before the final, as was usually traditional for the cup final.
+This was due to a Football League policy not to play the anthem when English and Welsh clubs met in a final.